roeltimmerman/Airbnb-Valentines-Day/README.md

 Add results

-**Conclusion?**
+**Conclusion**

-From the price analysis, we found no significant results from the t-tests.
-Therefore, we can conclude that Valentine's Day has no significant effect on the price of Airbnb bookings in the cities.
-Moreover, Valentine's Day has a significant effect on the number of Airbnb bookings, with a small change between the cities.
-Compared to the other cities, Madrid decreases rather than increases.
-Finally, there is no significant effect of Valentine's Day on the number of beds, as no significant results could be found.
+From the first analysis, we can conclude that there is no statistically significant finding on the influence of Valentine's Day on the price of Airbnb listings.
+Therefore, we cannot draw any conclusions about the influence of Valentine's Day on the price of listings in Madrid, Paris and Rome.
+From the second analysis we can conclude that Valentine's Day has a significant effect on the number of bookings.
+However if we look into the cities separately we see no significant effect and therefore only can conclude that for Rome, Madrid and Paris together, Valtenine's Day has an effect.
+Finally, we also found no statistically significant results in the last analysis on the number of beds.
+Again, we cannot conclude that Valentine's Day has an impact on the number of beds per Airbnb booking.
+This again means that there is not significant influence of Valentine's Day on the number of beds per Airbnb booked in Madrid, Paris and Rome.

 ## Repository overview
 ```